NISEKO holidays

 Experience: If you’re comfortable in the trees and deep snow, Niseko can be paradise—especially after a fresh storm.
 Expert guiding is available for those seeking steeper challenges, and the gate system opens up even more terrain conditions permitting.

-Lift pass note: Niseko is an Ikon Pass partner, offering 7 days’ skiing with an Ikon Pass or 5 days with an
+A: Niseko is an Ikon Pass partner, offering 7 days’ skiing with an Ikon Pass or 5 days with an

 Ikon Base Pass (some blackout dates apply).
 Holiday World can also arrange the local Niseko United resort